VictorLopes-0/VictorLopes-0/README.md

 ## Welcome to my profile!

 ### About me
--I'm a Software Engineer from Brazil\
+🇧🇷 I'm a Software Engineer from Brazil\
--1.5yrs of experience with full-stack web development\
+🧑🏻‍💻 1.5yrs of professional experience with full-stack web development\
--Volunteer mentor at DiversificaDev
+🧑🏻‍🏫 Volunteer mentor at DiversificaDev

 <!--
 **VictorLopes-0/VictorLopes-0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.